66daysofdata/Beginner-ML-Projects/README.md

 the machine learning model, it will give us the result of wine quality.

 7. **Fake News Detection Project**<br>
-**Project Idea**: Project idea – Fake news spreads like a wildfire and this is a big issue in this era.
+**Project Idea**: Fake news spreads like a wildfire and this is a big issue in this era.
 We can learn how to distinguish fake news from a real one.
 We can use supervised learning to implement a model like this.

 <br>